paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-064-agricultural-research-extension-and-teaching.md

   (C) extending that knowledge to users and intermediaries in the marketplace; and

-(2) shall 11 So in original.
-The word “shall” probably should not appear. support—
+(2) support—

   (A) training and collaborative research opportunities through exchanges for entry level international agricultural research scientists, faculty, and policymakers from eligible countries;

   (B) collaborative research to improve agricultural productivity;

-  (C) the transfer of new science and agricultural technologies to strengthen agricultural practice; and
+  (C) the transfer of new science and agricultural technologies to strengthen agricultural practice;

-  (D) the reduction of barriers to technology adoption.
+  (D) the reduction of barriers to technology adoption; and

+  (E) the development of agricultural extension services in eligible countries.

 **(d) Fellowship recipients**